-TRAVEL WRITING CLASSES IN PROVENCE
+TRAVEL WRITING TUSCANY

 Travel writing, Food writing and Wine writing are some of the most appealing genres of nonfiction, calling on all of an author’s skills—dramatic scenes, character sketches, concrete detail, point of view, scene by scene construction—to compose compelling, engaging travel narratives.

 In addition to learning these skills, you’ll dine at outstanding restaurants, visit some of the world’s best wineries, and explore fascinating historic sights during the travel writing classes.
 You’ll enjoy exclusive behind- the-scenes tours unavailable to the general public.
 Best of all, you’ll receive up-to-date story ideas from local industry experts that you can turn into finished travel, food and wine stories by the end of the class and submit to newspapers and magazines for publication.
-And now, I will personally edit and recommend your stories to a well-known food and beverage magazine for likely publication.

 UPCOMING TRAVEL WRITING CLASSES